Women-Algo-Crew/.github/profile/README.md

 # Welcome to Women Algo Crew 🙋‍♀️

-A community of people to learn & collaborate to solve problems through data structures and be better Software Engineers.
+We are a community of people to learn & collaborate to solve problems through data structures and be a better Software Engineer.
+We host reading sessions, DSA problem solving sessions and DSA learning sessions regularly on our Discord server.

 ## How to join?
 - For Females/others